The lead school board of trustees

 - Report annually on the operation of the RTLB service, including a financial report, to the Ministry as part of the lead school's annual report, within expected timeframes.

-- Report twice a year to cluster kura/school boards on the use of RTLB student support funding, RTLB staffing levels and RTLB service outputs and outcomes.
+- Report twice a year to cluster kura and school boards on the use of RTLB student support funding, RTLB staffing levels, and RTLB service outputs and outcomes.

 - Ensure Ministry-specified reporting formats and templates are used.

 Effective systemsKa Hikitia – Ka Hāpaitia – Education in New Zealand

 - Ensure that there are effective systems to support RTLB service provision in cluster schools.

 - Be assured that these systems take into account whānau and iwi needs and aspirations.